36 Days (TV series)

 36 Days also known as 36 Days: Secrets are injurious to health is an Indian Hindi-language crime-thriller streaming television series created for SonyLIV, by Vishal Furia and produced by Applause Entertainment and BBC Studios.
 The series features Neha Sharma, Purab Kohli, Chandan Roy Sanyal, Sharib Hashmi, Chahat Vig, Amruta Khanvilkar, Shruti Seth and Sushant Divgikar in the pivotal roles.
 Set in a serene suburban housing estate in Goa, this Indian thriller, an official adaptation by Anahata Menon of the British series 35 Days, explores a story of deceit, love, and suspense.
 When a mysterious woman arrives, she disrupts the neighborhood, leading to unexpected events, including a shocking murder, which intertwines the lives of the residents in a tale of mystery and suspense.

 The series was officially announced by the streaming network in April 2023.
 Principal photography primarily took place in Goa, with key scenes shot in Vasco Da Gama and a few scenes shot in Mumbai.

 36 Days premiered on 12 July 2024, to a positive response from audiences, although critics offered mixed reviews.
 The performances received praise, but the screenplay and predictability were criticized.

 Premise

-The story begins with the shocking and brutal murder of Farah Zaidi, an event that triggers a narrative countdown unfolding backwards from 36 days prior.
-This countdown methodically peels back the layers of intrigue and tension surrounding the events leading up to her death.
-Set within the luxurious confines of Casa De Magnolia, an upscale suburban housing complex nestled in the serene environs of Goa, the series introduces us to a diverse and deeply flawed ensemble of residents.
+The story begins with the murder of Farah Zaidi, an event that triggers a narrative countdown unfolding backwards from 36 days prior.
+Set within Casa De Magnolia, an upscale suburban housing complex located in Goa, its various residents are introduced.

-Among them is Tony Walia, a chauvinistic womanizer whose outward charm masks a darker, more sinister side.
-There's also Noel, a menacing drug lord whose presence casts a shadow over the community.
-Benaifer Machado, an overbearing baker grieving the loss of her daughter, harbors secrets that complicate her relationships.
-Tara, a transgender artist, struggles against societal prejudices while seeking acceptance.
-Lalita, a successful but enigmatic businesswoman, navigates a web of ambition and intrigue.
-Dr. Rishikesh Jaykar, a celebrated microbiologist, hides a hidden agenda beneath his professional facade.
+Among them is Tony Walia, a chauvinistic womanizer whose outward charm masks a darker, more sinister side, Noel, a menacing drug lord whose presence casts a shadow over the community, Benaifer Machado, an overbearing baker grieving the loss of her daughter, harboring secrets that complicate her relationships, Tara, a transgender artist, who struggles against societal prejudices while seeking acceptance, Lalita, a successful but enigmatic businesswoman, and Dr. Rishikesh Jaykar, a celebrated microbiologist, hides a hidden agenda beneath his professional facade.

-Each character in Casa De Magnolia is painted in shades of grey, their complexities and vulnerabilities laid bare as the narrative unfolds.
-The series intricately weaves together their intertwined lives, inviting viewers to delve into the murky depths of their motives and relationships.
-As suspicion mounts and tensions escalate, the mystery surrounding Farah's background deepens, casting doubt on everyone and leaving viewers on edge with the unsettling realization that any one of these characters could be the perpetrator.

-Throughout the series, unexpected twists and revelations keep the audience guessing, challenging their perceptions and unraveling the truth in surprising ways.
-'36 Days' is a gripping exploration of human nature, where secrets, betrayal, and hidden desires simmer beneath the surface of idyllic suburban life, ultimately culminating in a suspenseful and thought-provoking journey towards justice and resolution.